irodrigo17/jogging-demo-app/README.md

 ##### Challanges

-It would be nice to have some kind of challenges to keep the user engaged with the app, user created routes with ranking, and a global jogger ranking (maybe with the ability to split it by location) so users can compete against eachother.
+It would be nice to have some kind of challenges to keep the user engaged with the app, user created routes with ranking, and a global jogger ranking (maybe with the ability to split it by location) so users can compete against each other.

 ##### HealthKit